climateinteractive/SDEverywhere/README.md

 ./sdetest arrays
 ~~~

 If that worked OK, you have installed everything needed to use SDEverywhere.
-You can test *all* the models too.
+You can test *all* the test models too.
 ~~~
 cd $SDE_HOME/tools
 ./sdetestall